wiber/bang.js/README.md

       Ext.JSON.decode(app);
     });

-p
     This console will show all connected socket clients.
 Currently, that means all authenticated clients that are listening to the server.

     If you run login again, with another username, the clientsConsole will update.
     This functionality is likely to change, allowing one client one login session.

     Ext.bang.util.getApp({ app: 'bang', js: 'login.js' }, function(err, app) {
       Ext.JSON.decode(app);